Chart Color Schemes

 Plainland features high concentrations of group households, with a higher-than-average median household size

-Family households account for 76.9% of all households, consisting of 31.4% couples with children, 29.7% couples without children, and 14.3% single parent families.
-Non-family households make up the remaining 23.1%, with lone person households at 19.1% and group households comprising 4.3% of the total.
-The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.
+Family households constitute 76.9% of all households, including 31.4% couples with children, 29.7% couples without children, and 14.3% single parent families.
+Non-family households comprise the remaining 23.1%, with lone person households at 19.1% and group households making up 4.3%.
+The median household size is 2.7 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households